 There are many aspects to life after leg amputation.
 I cannot shower with prosthetic legs or immerse them in water.
 They run on a rechargeable battery.
 It doesn’t hurt to wear prosthetic legs, however, I have developed a couple of sore areas that I simply cushion with a bandaid before I put my gel liner on.

 Life as an amputee has its challenges.
 Additional blog posts you may be interested in are:

 Additionally, a really great resource is the Amputee Coalition.
 I have found this frequently asked questions for new amputees fact sheet to be extremely helpful.
-The Amputee Coalition is as great organization.
-This September I plan to undergo training to be one of their peer counselors, so that I can help brand new amputees in our area.
+The Amputee Coalition is a great organization.
+I plan to undergo training to be one of their peer counselors so that I can help brand-new amputees in our area.

 If you have any questions, feel free to let me know.
 I am so thankful that I have the freedom of walking with two prosthetic legs and the mobility that brings.

 Schedule a Joyful Living Strategy Call with me to talk about how I can help you with the next steps in your quest for more joy, peace, and greater faith.
 Click here to schedule a call.

 Consider this an opportunity to invest in your spiritual well-being.
 Let’s connect to help you take significant steps toward a more joyful and peaceful life.

 Do you want safer, healthier, high-quality, environmentally friendly, reasonably-priced consumable products for your home?